AashiqinCode/adopt-me/Readme.md

 (Kindly check `package.json` file before installing for any missed other than the above mentioned)

   ## About The Project
   This is done by watching the [FrontEndMaster's React Course By Brian Holt](https://frontendmasters.com/courses/complete-react-v5/).
-A website for finding the adoptable pets of many breeds of dogs(In only Seatle,WA location).
+A website for finding the adoptable dogs of various breeds(In only Seatle,WA location).

 ## API Clients used

 - [FrontEndMasters](https://frontendmasters.com/) Pet API.

-> Thank you @btholt
+> Thank you [Brian Holt](https://github.com/btholt) for this wonderful lecture!